 Category 1: MA-to-MA switch.
 The beneficiary disenrolls from their current MA plan and enrolls in a different MA plan.
 The new MA plan may be:

-- MA-PD (MA with prescription drug coverage)
+- MA-PD (MA with prescription drug coverage), the common case

 Category 2: MA-to-Original Medicare disenrollment.
 The beneficiary disenrolls from their MA plan and returns to Original Medicare.
 With this category, the beneficiary may also: